The Wait of Glory

 The Wait of Glory is the third album from Proto-Kaw after their retrospective initial release and debut recording Before Became After.

-Drumming honors have passed from Brad Schulz to newcomer Mike Patrum.
-The other newcomer is Jake Livgren on lead and background vocals, alto saxophone, and percussion.
-Livgren has been with the band since its re-inception, but is officially credited as a member on this album.
+The album introduced newcomers Mike Patrum (drums) and Jake Livgren on lead and background vocals, alto saxophone, and percussion.
+Jake Livgren had been with the band since its re-inception, but was officially credited as a member for the first time on this album.

-The Special Edition release includes the primary eleven tracks, plus a bonus studio track and a DVD with songs from the bands July, 2005 Nearfest Progressive Rock Festival performance.
+The Special Edition release includes the primary eleven tracks, plus a bonus studio track and a DVD with songs from the band's performance at North East Art Rock Festival (NEARfest) on July 8, 2005.